sheffler/security_guidelines/README.md

 **Controls:**

 - Classify data (PII, PHI, confidential) and tag in metadata.
+This enables automated policy enforcement and auditability.
 - Enforce encryption at rest (AES-256) and in transit (TLS 1.3).
 - Apply data-residency controls per jurisdiction.
-- Define retention and deletion policies for logs and embeddings.
 - Use differential privacy or redaction for analytics endpoints.
+This protects individual identities while enabling aggregate insights.
 - Align with EU AI Act (GPAI obligations effective 2 Aug 2025; systemic risks 2 Aug 2025).
 Reference Code of Practice (July 10, 2025) and guidelines for providers (July 18, 2025).
 Include bias detection and explainability for ethical compliance.
 - Reference geo-fencing at storage-layer (e.g., S3 block-public, region-block).
 For Azure/GCP analogues: Use Azure Blob immutability policies or GCP Bucket Lock for multi-cloud parity.